Mylezeem/puppeels/README.md

 It is meant to be used with hiera.
 Profiles themselves tend to have really few or none parameters.
 With hiera, one directly specifies parameters for the underlying classes.

+A set of example on how to use those profiles is availabe on the [puppeels-example](https://github.com/Mylezeem/puppeels-example) repository.

 ###Current Profiles

 #### Application